 Did you know that 3 out of 5 workers are burned out on the job.
 Even in personal life, factors such as social media, relationships, and illnesses induce stress.
 As employees combat stress in personal as well as professional life, it becomes important for employers to take their wellbeing seriously.

-This article discusses strategies through which you can measure employee wellbeing as a KPI and use it to enhance your employee’s overall happiness and performance.
+This article discusses strategies through which you can measure employee wellbeing as a KPI and use it to enhance your improved employee’s overall happiness and safety.

 What are KPIs?

 KPI refers to Key Performance Indicators.
 It is a performance metric that measures specific goals that are of key importance to the organisation.

 Each functional department of business has a separate set of KPIs.
 For instance, Marketing department would have Customer Acquisition Cost and Audience engagement as KPI.
 As the article is focused towards HR, here are some common HR related KPIs:

 It measures the likelihood of your employees health to recommend others for working at your organisation.
 Highly satisfied employees are more likely to recommend you to others.

 To measure NPS, ‘Range’ based questions can be asked to employees.
 For instance “On a scale of 0-10 how likely are you willing to recommend us to your colleagues”

 A. Highly Loyal - Those whose score lies between 8-10